Forceea/Forceea-data-factory/Forceeapp.md

 // giving a seed, you always get the same results obj.seed = 1;

-// for the moment you have to manually give the number of records of each job execution (batch)
+// currently you have to manually give the number of records of each job execution (batch)
 // depending on your org, first try 1000 (default) and then increase it up to 5000 obj.batchSize = 2000;